Leighton Andrews: Higher education and further education

+In higher and further education, Andrews pursued a policy of institutional consolidation across both Universities and Colleges.
+This policy led to the merger of University of Wales Trinity Saint David and Swansea Metropolitan University, and the creation University of South Wales, as a merger of University of Wales, Newport and University of Glamorgan.
+He had intended that Cardiff Metropolitan University would also join the University of South Wales, but this did not go ahead, after resistance from Cardiff Met.
+He had further intended for colleges and other post-secondary institutions to be merged in to the University system, forming a new proposed model for post-16 education, but again this was not implemented.

 He was a strong proponent of the longstanding policy to merge universities in Wales to establish larger, more stable institutions.
 This agenda, and his approach to it, proved to be controversial.
 His campaign opened with a blunt speech to vice-chancellors, whereby he accused them of ignoring the Welsh Assembly Government, and announcing a review into the governance and sustainability of the HE sector.
 At the time, his statement was met with cautious welcome, particularly from academics.
 After a scandal involving quality control at the University of Wales, Andrews forced its closure.

-His policy led to the merger of Swansea Met and Trinity St David's, along with the University of Wales, to create one university out of four predecessor institutions, with the option of merging further with local FE colleges to produce a new post-16 educational model.
-The University of Glamorgan also merged with the University of Newport to form the University of South Wales, but Andrews gave up on his original plan to merge the two with Cardiff Metropolitan University, formerly UWIC.

 In November 2010, Andrews announced that, contrary to the policy of the Conservative/Liberal Democrat coalition in Westminster, Welsh students would not have to pay the uplifted £9000 tuition fees no matter where they studied.
 This was lated implemented in the 2011-2016 Senedd term.